Kanboard Documentation

 Template Overrides

-Example of template override:
+Example of a template override:

 $this->template->setTemplateOverride('header', 'theme:layout/header');